Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Before discussing air conditioners, lets first look at some other, simpler solutions.

-Small tent fans either attach to a ceiling loop, clip to fabric or poles or can sit in the gear loft.
-These often draw power from four, D-cell alkaline batteries.
+Small tent fans can attach to a ceiling loop, clip to fabric or poles or sit in the gear loft.
+More powerful small fans draw power from 4, D-cell alkaline batteries, provide a gentle breeze and can last for several trips.

-Larger tent fans are 12-volt units, which sit on the floor, can provide quite a breeze and usually draw power from a large, rechargeable battery.
+Larger fans are 12-volt units, which sit on the tent floor, can provide quite a breeze and draw power from a large, rechargeable battery.
+These fans will need more cargo space to transport, but can be useful at sites without electricity.

 Ice cooler fans

 An ice cooler fan offers spot cooling.
-These units feature a small fan which sits on top of an open ice cooler, blows air first over the reservoir of ice and then over a camper.
+These units feature a small, battery powered fan which sits on top of an open ice cooler, blows air first over the reservoir of ice and then over a camper.

-Storing the ice in containers inside the cooler will keep the extra humidity out of the tent body, but will also reduce the cooling effect of an ice cooler.
+Freezing the ice in plastic containers inside the cooler will keep the extra humidity out of the tent body, but will also reduce the cooling effect of an ice cooler.

 Tent campers who live in hot, semi-arid climates, such as in many western U.S. states, may benefit from evaporative coolers, especially during the daytime.